mapzen/terrarium/README.md

 	BLUE = math.floor(elev_unsigned%255)
 ```

-This produce a image that looks like this:
+which produces a image that looks like this:

 ![](imgs/03-colored-elevation.png) ![](imgs/03-colored-elevation-zoom.png)

-On the vertex shader we will need to “decode” this value by doing:
+On the vertex shader we will need to “decode” this value:

 ```glsl
 	vec3 elev_color = texture2D(u_terrain, st).rgb;